A tour of stable reduction with applications: Stable reduction in higher dimensions

 is a flat, projective, morphism with connected fibers, such that the restriction $ \pi_U:X_U=X|_U\to U $ has lc fibers, and has $\pi_U$-ample relative dualizing sheaf $\omega_{X_U/U}$.
 Then there is a finite base change $f:B'\to B$, with $B'$ non-singular and $f^{-1}(o)$ a single point $o'$, and a scheme such that $X^c$ and $B'\times_BX$ are isomorphic over $U':=B'-o'$, and the fiber $X^c_{o'}=(\pi^c)^{-1}(o')$ is an slc model.
 Moreover, the extension $X^c/B'$ is unique up to isomorphism. \end{teo}

-\begin{proof}[Sketch of the proof] Let $\pi:X\to B$ be as in the statement of Theorem \ref{teokollar}.
-From the Semi-stable Reduction Theorem we obtain a diagram as in \eqref{eqnsrdiag} including a morphism $\pi':X'\to B'$ satisfying the conclusions of Theorem \ref{teokollar}, except that the central fiber of the morphism $\pi':X'\to B'$, which is normal crossing, may not have ample canonical class (see Hacon--Xu \cite{haconxu} for the case where the general fiber is lc, rather than smooth).
-From this point, motivated in part by the case of curves, one considers
+\begin{proof}[Sketch of the proof] We sketch the proof in the case where the family is generically smooth.
+For the general case we refer the reader to \cite[\S 7]{haconxu} and \cite{kollarbook}.
+So, suppose that $ \pi:X\to B $ is a flat, projective, morphism with connected fibers, such that the restriction $ \pi_U:X_U=X|_U\to U $ is smooth, and has $\pi_U$-ample relative dualizing sheaf $\omega_{X_U/U}$.
+From the Semi-stable Reduction Theorem we obtain a diagram as in \eqref{eqnsrdiag} including a morphism $\pi':X'\to B'$ satisfying the conclusions of Theorem \ref{teokollar}, except that the central fiber of the morphism $\pi':X'\to B'$, which is normal crossing, may not have ample canonical class.
+(In the general case, where the fibers of $\pi_U$ are only assumed to be lc, rather than smooth, one applies a more general version of the Semi-Stable Reduction Theorem, e.g.~Theorem \ref{T:AbrKar}, below; note, however, that the generic fiber of the family obtained in this way may be different from the generic fiber of the original family.)